-The department runs a number of 'hands-on' societies such as 'Beastly Biology' which is aimed at pupils in Year 7 and Year 8.
-Year 8 will enjoy a field trip to study ecological techniques in the Trinity term.
+The department runs a number of 'hands-on' societies such as 'Biology Club' which is aimed at pupils in Year 7 and Year 8.
+There are many activities to enjoy through-out Biology Week and Science Week, with hands on activities and guest speakers.
 Pupils in Year 9 and Year 10 are eligible to enter the annual national 'Biology Challenge' competition.